FSX/misaka/docs/pages/manual.md

 ### Smartypants

 Smartypants is a post-processor for (X)HTML renderers and can be used standalone or as a mixin.
-It adds a methode named `postprocess` to the renderer.
+It adds a method named `preprocess` to the renderer.
 It converts the charachter sequences in the left column to the sequences in the right column.

 Source                           | Result